Supplier Code of Conduct

 Do not require workers to pay recruitment fees or costs, deposit funds, or their personal documents with the Supplier as a condition of their employment or pay fees as a form of discipline.
-Suppliers shall ensure that labour agencies used by the Supplier do not engage in any of these prohibited practices.
+Suppliers shall ensure that labour agencies used by the Supplier, particularly with respect to recruitment for migrant workers, do not engage in any of these prohibited practices.

 Comply with laws and agreements regarding compensation and working hours

 Workers’ combined regular and overtime working hours shall not exceed the maximum hours of work per week pursuant to local laws and regulations or 72 hours per week, whichever standard is lower.